okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-users-out/main/aspnetcore3/remotesignout.md

 ASP.NET Core hosts an internal sign-out handler at `/signout/callback`.
-You need to add it as a valid **Sign-out redirect URIs** in Okta.
-See [Define the signout callback](#define-the-sign-out-callback) for more information on defining this URI in your application settings.
+Set **Sign-out redirect URIs** to this value in the Admin Console.
+See [Define the sign-out callback](#define-the-sign-out-callback).

 Open the controller where you handle the sign-out process and update the `SignOut` action.
 This time you need to also sign the user out of the Okta OIDC middleware with `OktaDefaults.MvcAuthenticationScheme`: